 There are elements of the film that did not quite work for me.
 The relationship between Laura and her neighbor Marie, played by Eileen O’Higgins (Brooklyn), never quite coalesced for me.
 Riseborough and O’Higgins have great chemistry, so the machinations and wedges the plot forces between them never quite coalesce into a satisfying whole.
 I’m not sure the film’s conclusion quite worked for me, but it makes for an interesting payoff to Laura’s arc.
 Despite any quibbles, Here Before remains a compelling psychological drama.
 Blessed by the wonderful Andrea Risebourough, the film serves as a stark character study of grief.
 I look forward to seeing what Stacey Gregg does in the future.

-Here Before had its World Premiere at SXSW Online on March 17, 2021: click here to read our interview with the director.
-The film will be released in US Theaters on February 11 and on VOD on February 15, 2022.
+Here Before had its World Premiere at SXSW Online on March 17, 2021 and will be released in US Theaters on February 11 and on VOD on February 15, 2022.